Sydney to Hobart

 One of the most celebrated days of the year is nearly upon us!
 And no, we're not talking about Christmas.
-For the action sport-lovers, the anticipation is centred on Boxing Day - the start of the epic Sydney to Hobart Yacht Race.
+For the action sport lovers, the anticipation is centred on Boxing Day – the start of the epic Sydney to Hobart Yacht Race.
 The excitement is palpable as a fleet of state-of-the-art yachts from all over the world and crewed by the most skilled and hardy sailors on earth prepare to harness the power of wind to brave the turbulent seas and make the treacherous journey south to Hobart.
 We've got all the info you need to catch either the start or finish in Sydney or Hobart respectively, so ready your sea legs and read on!

 A post shared by Kurt Arrigo (@kurtarrigo)View this post on Instagram

-Thankfully unfettered by COVID-19, the annual Sydney to Hobart Yacht Race will again cast off from Sydney Harbour on December 26th 2020, with competing vessels expected to begin crossing the finish in Hobart from the 28th.
+Thankfully unfettered by COVID-19, the annual Sydney to Hobart Yacht Race will again cast off from Sydney Harbour on December 26th 2021 after a one-year hiatus, with competing vessels expected to begin crossing the finish in Hobart from the 28th.
 The race is a truly spectacular moment in the Australian sporting landscape each year, and an internationally prestigious event with unique appeal.
 Despite sailing being an Olympic event since 1896, the sport is not among the most popular and attracts little international attention outside of specific events.
 The Sydney to Hobart is one of these few, however, and is considered one of the most difficult in the sport, turning heads worldwide as its competitors brave the frigid seas off the Australian coastline in a mad dash to Tasmania.

-Last year, Comanche, a 100ft (30m) behemoth of a yacht, claimed line honours after approximately 42 hours at sea, but this year will see a raft of new favourites in its absence.
+In 2019, Comanche, a 100ft (30m) behemoth of a yacht, claimed line honours after approximately 42 hours at sea, but this year will see a raft of new favourites in its absence.
 The top speed of these maxi yachts is a stately 32 knots (59 km/h), which though less than their motorised cousins, boggles the mind considering their size and reliance on wind alone to propel them.
 The majesty of these immense marvels of engineering at full sail, knifing through towering waves is an incredible sight, and not to be missed.

 The best and most easily accesible spot to watch the finish line is from Battery Point, just south of the centre of Hobart.
 Here you'll get great views of the finish line itself, just off Castray Esplanade.
 Alternatively, nearby Constitution Dock is the central hub of the post-race festivities and is a hive of people watching for the triumphant boats as they come in to moor.
 This will be where you'll be spending the majority of the day if you're hoping to see the victors popping champagne.